 Responding to the recommendations made by the Mendoza review in 2017, the new Museum Action Plan provides targeted support from the Government and other Arm's Length Bodies (ALBs) for museums and galleries to flourish.
 The support from these bodies is available for museums and galleries that are actively trying to meet the conditions of the Action Plan.
 Some of the conditions include delivering quality education programmes, contributing to place making and local priorities and diversifying audiences and the workforce.

-Attend this Westminster Briefing for an overview of the governments action plan and to assess the most effective way for your institution to move forward in response.
+Attend this Westminster Briefing for an overview of the governments action plan and to assess the most effective way for your institution to gain support.
 Explore dynamic forms of good practice when curating attractive and widely-engaging museums and galleries for your institution to meet the conditions of the Action Plan.